MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 **Important links**:
 - If you'd like to upgrade an existing app from an older version of the Windows App SDK to a newer version, see [Update existing projects to the latest release of the Windows App SDK](update-existing-projects-to-the-latest-release.md).
-- For documentation on preview releases, see [Preview and Experimental guidance](preview-experimental-install.md).
+- For documentation on preview releases, see [Install tools for preview and experimental channels of the Windows App SDK](preview-experimental-install.md).

 ## Version 1.0 Preview 3 (1.0.0-preview3)